Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 ---

 ## 🔄 End-to-End Automation with AWS CodePipeline
-To orchestrate the entire software delivery lifecycle, AWS CodePipeline was implemented as the backbone of the CI/CD workflow.
-The pipeline, named nextwork-devops-cicd, was configured using Pipeline Type V2 with superseded execution mode, allowing newer executions to automatically cancel any in-progress runs.
-This ensures efficient resource utilization and consistent deployment behavior, especially in fast-paced development environments.
+To orchestrate the complete CI/CD workflow, AWS CodePipeline serves as the automation backbone.
+The pipeline (`nextwork-devops-cicd`) is configured with Pipeline Type V2 and operates in superseded execution mode, which automatically cancels any in-progress runs when a newer change is detected.
+This mechanism ensures optimal resource utilization and maintains deployment consistency.

-A dedicated Amazon S3 bucket was provisioned as the default artifact store, providing secure and scalable storage for build outputs and deployment packages.
-The pipeline is governed by the IAM service role AWSCodePipelineServiceRole-us-east-1-nextwork-devops-cicd, which grants tightly scoped permissions to interact with AWS services such as CodeBuild, CodeDeploy, and S3, ensuring secure, auditable automation across all stages.
+A dedicated Amazon S3 bucket functions as the default artifact store, while the pipeline is securely governed by the IAM role `AWSCodePipelineServiceRole-us-east-1-nextwork-devops-cicd`.
+This role enables seamless and secure integration with AWS CodeBuild, CodeDeploy and Amazon S3, facilitating a robust and scalable deployment process.

 <img width="940" height="443" alt="image" src="https://github.com/user-attachments/assets/83b206fd-0827-4b8e-a72b-b2b76f65c357" />